ShahadmA/NLP-GoogleMapsReviews/MVP.md

 <h1> MVP    </h1>

 <h3>MVP Goal </h3>
-<h4>in this project, building a system using artificial intelligence capable of analyzing sentiment on restaurant Arabic reviews in Google Maps.</h4>
+<h4>in this project, building a system using artificial intelligence capable of analyzing sentiment on restaurant reviews in Google Maps.</h4>